-In periods during which demand for our foundry services exceeds our capacity and manufacturing capabilities, we may be (i) unable to fulfill customer demand in whole or in part, in a timely manner or at all; (ii) incapable to assure production of customers' next generation of products; and/ or (iii) unable to provide additional capacity from any of Tower's fabs in Israel, US and/or Japan through transfer of process technologies, successful implementation and timely qualification.
+In periods during which demand for our foundry services exceeds our capacity and manufacturing capabilities, we may be (i) unable to fulfill customer demand in whole or in part, in a timely manner or at all; (ii) unable to assure production of customers' next generation of products; and/ or (iii) unable to provide additional capacity from any of our geographic facilities through transfer of process technologies, successful implementation and timely qualification.
 As a result, we could lose one or more of our current or potential customers, which may adversely affect our revenues, profitability and business.